Bobingstern/Tarnished/README.md

 </div>

 ## Building
-It seems like the `Makefile` is slightly faster than using `CMake` but you may use whichever one you wish.
-Make sure to have an NNUE file under `network/latest.bin` if you plan on building the project.
+You can easily build Tarnished with `make`.
+NNUE files are stored at [tarnished-nets](https://github.com/Bobingstern/tarnished-nets).
+The Makefile will automatically download the default network for whatever version you are building.
 Tarnished makes use of [incbin](https://github.com/graphitemaster/incbin) to embed the file into the executable itself, removing the need to carry an external network along with it.
 To build with `make` you may
 1. Clone the repository.
 2. `make`
 3. Binary is at `tarnished.exe`

-Alternatively, with `CMake`

-1. Clone the repository.
-2. `mkdir build && cd build`
-3. `cmake .. -G Ninja -DCMAKE_BUILD_TYPE=Release`
-4. `cmake --build .`
-5. Binary is at `build/Tarnished.exe`

 ## Features